Give My Head Peace: 2018 return

 The series returned with an eleventh series which began broadcasting on 19 January 2018.
 This was followed by a Christmas Special called "Shallow Grave" which aired on Thursday 27 December 2018 on BBC One Northern Ireland.
 The show returned for a Christmas Special in December 2019, as part of the 12th series consisting of four episodes leading into 2020.

-The show is due to return in December 2020 for a Christmas Special followed by three other specials in early 2021.
+The show returned in December 2020 for a Christmas special, to be followed by three other specials in early 2021.
 Recording of the 2020 Christmas Special and 2021 episodes had to be conducted under strict health guidance due to the Covid-19 pandemic with production moved from their usual location at BBC Blackstaff Studio in the centre of Belfast to a new studio located elsewhere in Northern Ireland to ensure social distancing could be maintained.
 No studio audience was present for the filming of the episodes, but a virtual audience watched and reacted to the recordings online.
 The 2020 Christmas special aired on Sunday 27 December 2020 on BBC One Northern Ireland, and saw the cast give a proper send off to the character "Big Mervyn", as the actor who played him BJ Hogg died earlier in 2020.
-Three other episodes will air from mid January 2021.
+Three more episodes were aired from mid January 2021.

+Three more series (of 4 episodes each) were televised in January 2022, January 2023 and January 2024.
+A Christmas special, "Merry Christmas Mr Begbie" was broadcast in December 2024.

 Live

 In recent years, they have performed live shows at a selection of venues across Northern Ireland.
 The 2004 show was chiefly made up of scripts from the 2004–2005 series.
 In 2007 a new live show entitled Dry Your Eyes it's Give My Head Peace was held in Derry's Millennium Forum and the Grand Opera House to celebrate ten years of the show.
 This production showed material from GMHP and Dry Your Eyes and was very well received.
 The next live show in 2008 followed on from the final television episode, called Give My Head Peace: Back From The Grave, and also featured the Dry Your Eyes characters.
 In 2009, the gang went on their last tour called "Give My Head Peace: The Final Farewell Tour".
 However, the show returned on an annual basis with "Give My Head Peace: The Annual Review" touring Northern Ireland.
 The performance features the show's regulars, with the notable exceptions of Mervyn and Red Hand Luke, and also features a stand-up set from Tim McGarry who plays Da.

+Since the show was renewed in 2018, the group have also revived their live shows, with events in the Grand Opera House Belfast, the Riverside Theatre, Coleraine and other venues throughout NI.

-In 1999 a video and book were released.
+In 1999 a Give My Head Peace book was released.
 The only DVD released to date is of series 6, in November 2009.